Nightmares When Sleeping with Your Hand on Your Chest

 Did you know that the way you sleep can influence your dreams?
 Different sleep positions can lead to different types of dreams.

 The most common sleep position is on your side, and this has been associated with positive dreams and fewer nightmares than left-side sleeper.
 Sleeping on the side can impact dreams, while sleeping on your back or stomach can influence nightmares.
+And you have to sleep sometimes in a sleeping position wich is not good for you, for example if you have a bad sunburn you have to learn how to sleep better.

 There are a few reasons for this difference: when you’re on your side, it’s easier for your brain to signal REM (rapid eye movement) sleep, which is the stage of deepest sleep.
 This means that you spend more time in REM and have more vivid dreams.
 Additionally, being on your side allows gravity to keep fluids from building up in your head and causing discomfort or morning headaches.